 Description

-A subcomponent represents a component instance.
+A subcomponent declaration will create a component instance.
 Subcomponents are instantiated when the containing implementation is instantiated.
 If the subcomponent declaration references an implementation or configuration, its subcomponents are instantiated recursively.
+This means of instantiating component implementations is included as a convenient feature of AADL as a language.

 Property values can be associated with subcomponents by declaring them in curly brackets as part of the subcomponent declaration.
 Property values can also be associated by a property association declaration that references the subcomponent.

-Subcomponents can be configured through configuration assignments in implementation extensions or configurations.
+Subcomponents, including their property values, can be later configured through configuration assignments in implementation extensions or configurations.

 Nested subcomponents can be declared as part of a subcomponent declaration inside curly brackets.
 This allows users to define a subcomponent hierarchy without explicitly defining classifiers.